 If you’re not losing weight on a peloton it means you’re eating more calories than you burn.
-Doing high-intensity classes daily impacts the calories burned, but also stimulates the sympathetic nervous system and leads to chronic stress, and increases your allostatic load.
+Doing high-intensity classes daily impacts the calorie intake by stimulating the sympathetic nervous system, increasing stress, and increasing your allostatic load.

-What is allostatic load?
-Allostatic load is the accumulation of all physical and psychological stressors that you encounter.
-High stressful jobs, caregiving, family situations, and other things that increase your stress all add up to the allostatic load.
-Doing high-intensity peloton sessions also counts as stress.
+As a whole, the allostatic load is the accumulation of all physical and psychological stressors like highly demanding jobs, caregiving, family situations, and other things that increase your stress.
+Doing high-intensity and high-volume workouts also adds to the allostatic load.

-A little short-term stress is often good for us.
-Having the right amount of good stress that we can recover from improves our health.
-Occasional peloton workout can make us feel better if it’s done correctly.
+Of course, a little short-term stress is often good for us.
+Having the right amount of good stress (e.g. short burst of exercise) that we can recover from improves our health.
+A 20-minute peloton workout can make us feel better if it’s done correctly.
 That is called good stress.

 Is Peloton Making Me Fat?

-However, if there is already too much stress going on in your life (wanting to lose weight, work stress, poor sleep, poor nutrition, loneliness, relationship stress, etc.) the same 20 minutes session done everyday can make you feel worse than you’re before.
+However, if there is already too much on your plate, the same 20 minutes session done every day can make you feel worse than you’re before.